LEARNAcademy/Instructor-Resources/javascript/conditionals.md

 - Can have as many else ifs as you want
 - Else is a catch all and does not take an evaluation
 - Only one outcome will ever be true at a time

+### Next Steps
+- Go over the syllabus section and challenges
+- Announce which repo will be used

 ---
 [Back to Syllabus](../README.md#unit-one-javascript-foundations)